 However, I’m not going to claim there aren’t disadvantages too.
 One of those is compile times.
 Because all the backend code needs to be built into a single artefact, the time it takes to do that inevitably increases as the amount of code to compile grows.

 That’s bad for shipping quickly: a slower build means it takes longer to get code from “pull request merged” to “running for customers”.
-It’s also bad for developer experience: time spent waiting for the compiler isn’t productive time, and it can really break your flow.
+It’s also bad for developer experience: time spent waiting for the compiler isn’t productive time, and it can break your flow.

-Visualising the build process
+Visualizing the build process

-The first thing to note is that the Go compiler caches previously-compiled code, so to get a clearer picture of the worst case scenario, I cleared that cache before each run, using go cache -clean
+The first thing to note is that the Go compiler caches previously compiled code, so to get a clearer picture of the worst-case scenario, I cleared that cache before each run, using go cache -clean

 .